 Dr. Morgan Bazilian is a non-resident Fellow at the Center on Global Energy Policy.
-In his full-time capacity he is Lead Energy Specialist at the World Bank.
-He has over two decades of experience in the energy sector – and is regarded as a leading expert in international policy.
+In his full-time capacity he is the Executive Director of the Payne Institute and a Research Professor of Public Policy at the Colorado School of Mines.
+Previously, he was Lead Energy Specialist at the World Bank.
+He has over two decades of experience in the energy sector and is regarded as a leading expert in international affairs, policy and investment.
 His work has ranged from fiscal policy, to systems analysis, to infrastructure investment, to market regulation and governance in all areas of energy policy from upstream oil and gas to power systems.
-He holds a Ph.D. in energy analysis and was a Fulbright Fellow.

 Dr. Bazilian holds two Master’s degrees and a Ph.D. in areas related to energy systems and markets, and has been a Fulbright fellow.
 He holds, or has held, several academic affiliations including at Columbia University, Cambridge University, the Royal Institute of Technology of Sweden, the Center for Strategic and International Studies, and the International Institute for Applied Systems Analysis.
 He is on the editorial boards of Environmental Research Letters, Energy strategy Reviews, and Energy Research and Social Science.
 He has published over 100 articled in learned journals.
 His book, Analytical Methods for Energy Diversity and Security is considered a seminal piece in the area of energy finance and security.
 His work has been published in Foreign Affairs, Nature Energy, Nature Climate Change, and the Proceedings of the National Academy of Science.